Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Introduction

-This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, describes the detection of high energy particles with the 0.1K instrument and bolometric detectors in the Planck High Frequency Instrument (HFI)\citep{Lamarre2010} and removal of these systematic effects from the millimeter and sub-millimeter signals.
-Bolometers \citep{holmes2008}, such as those used in HFI on \Planck, are phonon mediated thermal detectors with finite response time to changes in the absorbed optical power.
-The bolometer consists of a micromachined silicon nitride (Si-N) mesh absorber with a Ge thermistor suspended from the Si die frame.
-Each bolometer is mounted to a metal housing which are assembled into two types of bolometer modules shown in Figure~\ref{bolometer_figure}; a Spider Web Bolometer (SWB) which detects total power and a Polarized Sensitive Bolometer (PSB) \citep{jones07}.
-In the PSB, there are two bolometers to measure independently power in each of the two linear polarizations, as shown in Figure~\ref{bolometer_figure}.
-The bolometers are mounted to a copper--plated stainless steel plate cooled to 0.1K and stabilized to a few microK of the temperature set point.
-Two 'dark' bolometer modules are blanked off at the 0.1K plate and are used to monitor systematic effects.
-The 0.1\,K bolometer plate is surrounded by a $\sim 1.5mm$ thick aluminum box cooled to 4.5\,K. Light is coupled into each bolometer module using a feedhorn and filter stack at 4.5\,K and 1.5\,K respectively \citep{Lamarre2010}.
+This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, describes the detection of high energy particle impacts on the 0.1\,K stage and bolometric detectors in the \Planck\ High Frequency Instrument \citep[HFI,][]{Lamarre2010} and removal of these systematic effects from the millimetre and submillimetre signals.
+A full description of the HFI can be found elsewhere \citep{planck2011-1.5,planck2011-1.7,planck2013-p03,planck2013-p03c,planck2013-p03f,planck2013-p03d}.

+Bolometers \citep{holmes2008}, such as those used in HFI on \Planck, are phonon-mediated thermal detectors with finite response time to changes in the absorbed optical power.
+The bolometer consists of a micro-machined silicon nitride (Si-N) mesh absorber with a germanium (Ge) thermistor suspended from the Si die frame.
+Each bolometer is mounted on a metal housing, and these are assembled into two types of bolometer modules, as shown in Fig.~\ref{bolometer_figure}: a spider web bolometer \citep[SWB,][]{Bock1995} which detects total power; and a polarization sensitive bolometer \citep[PSB,][]{jones07}.
+In the PSB module there are two bolometers to independently measure power in each of the two linear polarizations.
+The bolometers are mounted on a copper-plated stainless steel plate cooled to 0.1\,K and stabilized within a few microkelvin of the temperature set point.
+Two ``dark'' bolometer modules are blanked off at the 0.1\,K plate and are used to monitor systematic effects.
+The 0.1\,K bolometer plate is surrounded by a roughly 1.5\,mm thick aluminium box cooled to 4.5\,K. Light is coupled into each bolometer module using a feedhorn at 4.5\,K and a filter stack at 1.5\,K \citep{Lamarre2010}.